 It seemed to me it was inevitable, that at some point, a lawsuit would be filed.

-Dr. Andreas Eenfeldt, Jimmy Moore, and Laura Dolson are all cited in the lawsuit and I will be contacting the law firm with my own information.
+Dr. Andreas Eenfeldt, Jimmy Moore, and Laura Dolson are all cited in the lawsuit and I have contacted the law firm with my own information.